Automated parking system: Problems

 There have been a number of problems with robotic parking systems, particularly in the United States.
 The systems work well in balanced throughput situations like shopping malls and train stations, but they are unsuited to high peak volume applications like rush hour usage or stadiums and they suffer from technical problems.
 Further, parkers not familiar with the system may cause problems, for example by failing to push the button to alert a fully automated system to the presence of a car to be parked.

+In London around 40 vehicles were trapped for two years in CBRE's system.

 Fully automated vs semi-automated

 Fully automated parking systems operate much like robotic valet parking.
 The driver drives the car into an APS entry (transfer) area.
 The driver and all passengers exit the car.
 The driver uses an automated terminal nearby for payment and receipt of a ticket.
 When driver and passengers have left the entry area, the mechanical system lifts the car and transports it to a pre-determined parking space in the system.
 More sophisticated fully automated APS will obtain the dimensions of cars on entry in order to place them in the smallest available parking space.

 The driver retrieves a car by inserting a ticket or code into an automated terminal.
 The APS lifts the car from its parking space and delivers it to an exit area.
 Most often, the retrieved car has been oriented to eliminate the need for the driver to back out.

 Fully automated APS theoretically eliminate the need for parking attendants.

 Semi-automated APS also use a mechanical system of some type to move a car to its parking space, however putting the car into and/or the operation of the system requires some action by an attendant or the driver.

 The choice between fully and semi-automated APS is often a matter of space and cost, however large capacity (> 100 cars) tend to be fully automated.